zw3rk/mobile-core-log/LOG.md

 ```

 8:18 For technology, we’ll be using nix and hydra to build the mobile-core, and have it produce packages that contain static libraries of the core component.
 For iOS we’ll use Xcode, and for Android we’ll use Android Studio.
 We’ll not build iOS or Android in CI (for now at least).
 Why use nix and hydra?
 Simply because it will allow us to have native access to aarch64-darwin, x86_64-darwin, aarch64-linux and x86_64-linux machines without having to set this up locally.
-Nix also comes with farily useable cross compilation capaiblities, so it will make dealing with SDKs much easier, and lets us focus on the technical challenges that haskell poses, instead of dealing with toolchain and other issues that would just take a lot of time, and are easy to get wrong.
+Nix also comes with farily useable cross compilation capabilities, so it will make dealing with SDKs much easier, and lets us focus on the technical challenges that haskell poses, instead of dealing with toolchain and other issues that would just take a lot of time, and are easy to get wrong.

 8:19 This also allows us to leverage IOGs haskell.nix infrastructure, which has fairly good cross compilation support so far, but none really for mobile yet.